 What is excessive sweating (hyperhidrosis)?

 Excessive sweating is when the body releases too much fluid from the sweat glands.
 It’s also called hyperhidrosis.
 It’s often an ongoing (chronic) condition.
 Sweating is a normal process.
 It helps manage body temperature and other processes of the body.
 But excessive sweating is more than is needed to do this.
-Excessive sweating can affect the entire body, but usually occurs in the palms, soles, armpits, or groin area.
+Excessive sweating can affect the entire body, but it usually occurs in the palms, soles, armpits, or groin area.
 The symptoms can start when you’re a child and continue into adulthood.

 What causes excessive sweating?

 In most cases, the cause isn’t known.
 This is known as primary hyperhidrosis.
 But it may be caused by thyroid problems, low blood sugar, nervous system disorders, medicines, or other problems.
 This is known as secondary hyperhidrosis.
 In some cases, the cause of hyperhidrosis can be serious.

 Who is at risk for excessive sweating?

-A person is more at risk for excessive sweating if he or she has any of the below:
+A person is more at risk for excessive sweating if they have any of the below: